-At the other end of the Bay, the nature of the great ocean which lays beyond the shore asserts itself far up from the entrance between North and South Islands.
-Twice daily the ocean spills over the bar and into the Bay, carrying in its salty, tidal water the seeds of future life, spawn of fish and crustacean and all manners of sea-life vertebrate and invertebrate, taking them uphill and into the creeks and marsh grasses to a place where they can grow to a point of survival at sea is much more assured than if they had stayed in the trackless open of the deep blue.
+At the other end of the Bay, the nature of the great ocean, which lays beyond the shore, asserts itself far up from the entrance between North and South Islands.
+Twice daily the ocean spills over the bar and into the Bay.
+Carrying in its salty tidal water the seeds of future life.
+The spawn of fish and crustacean and all manners of sea-life vertebrate and invertebrate are taken uphill and into the creeks and marsh grasses to a place where they can grow to a point of survival, much more assured than if they had stayed in the trackless open of the deep blue.
 Twice daily also the sea rushes back, taking with it nutrients in the form of dirt, plants and all manner of floating sediment, flushing it all back into the sea.

 While Native Americans and their predecessors had probably lived in the Winyah Bay area for ~50,000 years, recorded history comes much, much later than that.
 Some evidence exists which points to the possibility that a Spanish settlement, founded as early as 1526, by people who later moved down the coast to establish what is now know as St. Augustine, Florida.
 If this band of Spanish settlers had persisted in the Winyah Bay area, the history of our country may well indeed have been far, far different from what it is now.
 That they didn't stay, however, led to the fact that it was almost 200 more years before settlement by Europeans in the area became permanent.